The Biot-Savart operator and electrodynamics on subdomains of the three-sphere

 \end{definition}

+Let us explain this last requirement.
+In the Euclidean subdomain case, the kernel of $BS$ is precisely the complement of the image of curl, so we seek the same condition on the three-sphere.
+There, the Hodge Decomposition Theorem for vector fields is straightforward; the image of curl is precisely the the complement of the space of all gradients.
+Thus all gradients should lie in the kernel of $BS$.

-A straightforward exercise shows that $BS$ is uniquely determined among smooth linear operators from $VF(S^3)$ to $VF(S^3)$.
-Suppose not, with $B_1$ and $B_2$ two distinct operators.
+A simple exercise shows that $BS$ is uniquely determined among smooth linear operators from $\VF(S^3)$ to $\VF(S^3)$.
+Let $B_1$ and $B_2$ be two such operators.
 Then $B_1(V)-B_2(V)$ is both curl-free and divergence-free for all $V$.
 Hence by the Hodge Theorem, it is zero; thus $B_1=B_2$.

-Another approach defines $BS$ using the Green's operator on vector fields, which inverts the Laplacian.
+Equivalently, we may define $BS$ using the Green's operator on vector fields, which inverts the Laplacian.
 The Green's operator commutes with all partial derivatives and hence with div, grad, and curl.
-See \cite{vl} for a description of Green's operators and Laplacians for vector fields of 3-manifolds.

-\begin{proposition} The Biot-Savart operator is the negative of the curl of the Green's operator:
+\begin{proposition} The Biot-Savart operator is the negative of the curl of the Green's operator,

 \end{proposition}